-(A) Public children services agency's (PCSA) are responsible for establishing policies and procedures for service coordination with correctional facilities and hospitals on behalf of infants born to women who are incarcerated.
+(A) Public children services agencies (PCSA) are responsible for establishing policies and procedures for service coordination with correctional facilities and hospitals on behalf of infants born to women who are incarcerated.

 (B) Upon notification by the correctional facility that postnatal services will be needed, the PCSA in the county in which the woman was a resident at the time of incarceration, or if not an Ohio resident, the PCSA in the county in which the woman was charged or sentenced shall:

-(1) Conduct a home assessment of the proposed relative or non-relative caregiver recommended by the incarcerated woman, in accordance with rule 5101:2-42-18 of the Administrative Code, and provide a copy of the findings and recommendation to the correctional facility.
+(1) Conduct an assessment of the person or persons recommended by the incarcerated woman and provide a copy of the recommendation of approval or non-approval to the correctional facility.

-(4) Assist the incarcerated mother, if the mother wants a private child placing agency (PCPA) to participate in the planning for her infant by:
+(4) Assist the incarcerated mother, if the mother chooses a private child placing agency (PCPA) or Ohio attorney to participate in the planning for her infant by:

-(c) Contacting the PCPA to assure that a plan has been completed.
+(b) Contacting the PCPA or Ohio attorney to assure that a plan has been completed.

 (C) When the PCSA of jurisdiction is not located in the county in which the infant is hospitalized, and due to circumstances beyond the PCSA's control, the PCSA is unable to obtain custody and care of an infant requiring immediate placement, the PCSA in the county in which the infant is hospitalized shall: